 - Managed IT bundles 8 service areas into one per-user fee: service desk, monitoring, security, backup, Microsoft 365, network, vCIO, and compliance.

-- In Canada, budget CA$180 to CA$250 per user per month, about CA$9,000 to CA$12,500 for 50 users, or CA$108,000 to CA$150,000 a year.
+- Fusion Computing publishes CA$180+ per user per month fully managed, which is about CA$9,000 a month at 50 users, or CA$108,000 a year.

 - A 1-hour response target on critical (P1) issues and a 4-hour on-site response are standard at this size.